Saltside/thrifter/README.md

 A lot of things can go wrong in the thrift stack.
 This means the caller may need to deal with a large amount of different exceptions.
-For example, does it really matter if `Thrift::ProtocolException` or `Thrift::TransportException` was raied?
+For example, does it really matter if `Thrift::ProtocolException` or `Thrift::TransportException` was raised?
 Can the caller recover from either of them?
 No. So instead of allowing these semantics to propogate up abstraction levels, it's better to encapsulate them in a single error.
 This is easily implemented with a middleware and once is included in the library.
-When this middleare is used, all known networking & thrift exceptions will be raised as `Thrifter::ClientError`.
+When this middleware is used, all known networking & thrift exceptions will be raised as `Thrifter::ClientError`.